LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. method:: encrypt_blowfish(plaintext, -seed::string)

    Encrypts a string using the industry-standard BlowFish algorithm.
-Accepts two parameters, a string to be encrypted and a ``-seed`` keyword with the key or password for the encryption.
+Accepts two parameters, a string to be encrypted and a ``-seed`` keyword parameter with the key or password for the encryption.
 It returns an encrypted bytes object.

    The BlowFish methods are not binary-safe, so the output of the method will be truncated after the first null character.
 It is necessary to use `encode_base64`, `encode_hex`, or `encode_utf8` prior to using this method to encrypt data that might contain binary characters.

-.. method:: decrypt_blowfish(ciphertext, -seed::string)
+.. method:: decrypt_blowfish(cipherText, -seed::string)

    Decrypts a byte stream encrypted using the industry-standard BlowFish algorithm.
 Accepts two parameters, a byte stream to be decrypted and a